danielctull-apps/cedar/README.md

 # cedar

-A tiny text graphical editor which can be launched from the command line.
+A tiny graphical text editor for use from the command line.

 ![tiny-graphical-edtior](Images/tiny-graphical-edtior.png)